hsutungyu/AWS-Learning/README.md

 Autoscaling group
 ELB
 DynamoDB
+IAM role for EC2 instance to use DynamoDB

 ## python package
 Flask for simple web development
+waitress for web server on EC2 instance

+## Linux
+tmux for continuously running the web server on EC2 instance
+iptables for forwarding port 80 to port 8080